kubeshop/tracetest/docs/docs/tools-and-integrations/testkube.md

 ## Quickstart

-Here we will show how to use Testkube alongside Tracetest to run your tests in a Kubernetes cluster.
+This guide will show how to use Testkube alongside Tracetest to run your tests in a Kubernetes cluster.

 ### Prerequisites